diaas-calculator/diaas-calculator-rust/README.md

 - Front + Back:
   - add food as doses by default instead of 100g (1 egg, 1 portion of xxx = x grams)
+  - pagination (don't display all food items, just 10 or 20 and paginate the next results)
   - giving suggestion based on current mix (a specific search request with the current mix diaaas, so that the backend sorts the food items by better match first.)
   - equivalent g of complete protein
   - crude to cooked factor + in app conversion